The Best Way to Prevent Cakes from Sticking to the Cake Tin

 Picture the moment.
 You remove your cake from the oven and, from the smell alone, you know it's one of your best yet.
 Beautifully risen, the perfect colour - you're ready to decorate!
 But then, as you try to remove it from the tin, everything goes wrong.
 Figuring out how to get a cake out of a cake tin without any drama is something every baker has to learn!

-Luckily, today we’re joined by cake pro Sophie from The Cake Rubiks, who’s here to share her top tips and tricks!
-You’ll be removing your bakes from your cake tin with ease in no time when you follow her advice.
-Take it away, Sophie…
+Luckily, we have some advice to share to help you navigate this.
+AND we're joined by cake pro Sophie from The Cake Rubiks, who's here to share her top tips and tricks!
+You'll be removing your bakes from your cake tin with ease in no time when you follow this advice.

 • Baking paper